Where to Go Strawberry Picking in SWMI- 2023

 Find Some Sweet Strawberry Picking in Southwest Michigan

-Eaten solo, in a pie, or in a yogurt parfait, strawberries are a seasonal favorite and luckily, one that’s grown in our own SWMI backyard.
+Strawberries are a seasonal favorite, eaten solo, in a pie, or in a yogurt parfait.
+Luckily, they’re grown in our SWMI backyard.

 We’ve got the dirt on where to find some scrumptious strawberries locally, in addition to tips for picking, storage and a favorite recipe to share: